 E-invoicing has become more and more popular, saving time and money for both the receiver and the sender.
 Most probably there are some suppliers who still send invoices to your company using email.

 Here are 6 tips to succeed in supplier onboarding and encouraging them to send your company e-invoices.

-- Project has a clearly worded goal ie. “By the end of the year 60% of all invoices are e-invoices, saving each employee 5 hours every month.”
+- The project has a clearly worded goal – ie. “By the end of the year 60% of all invoices are e-invoices, saving each employee 5 hours every month.”

 - Top management is aware of the project and supports it.

 - Employees are notified of the project goal and why e-invoicing is implemented.